29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 4. Edibles Chef

 Marijuana dispensaries represent a huge portion of the cannabis industry.
 Like other kinds of stores, they are complex retail operations that require good management.
-That's why a lot of dispensary owners actively recruit experienced retail professionals from high-end apparel stores and other types of quality retail outlets.
-Some medical marijuana dispensary owners also seek people with a background in pharmacology.
+That's why many dispensary owners actively recruit experienced retail professionals from high-end apparel stores and other quality retail outlets.
+Some medical marijuana dispensary owners also seek people with a background in pharmacology or candidates with marijuana dispensary management training.
 In addition to a good salary, managers often get performance bonuses, health insurance, and paid vacation time.
-Dispensary careers like this can also lead to advanced opportunities that come with six-figure salaries and involve overseeing multiple stores.
+Dispensary careers like this can also lead to advanced opportunities with good salaries and involve overseeing multiple stores.

 Marijuana extraction techs generally work under the supervision of a master extractor.
 They are the ones who operate the sophisticated equipment that produces high-quality oils and concentrates (like shatter) from marijuana plants.
 They are also frequently tasked with controlling laboratory inventory and ensuring that work areas stay safe and clean.
-Employers typically prefer candidates who have some kind of science education.
+Employers typically prefer candidates who have some kind of science education, such as a cannabis process and extractions diploma.

 7. Budtender

 Many cannabis dispensaries hire people for the front end of their stores to greet customers, answer phone calls, and handle final sales transactions.
-At medical marijuana dispensaries, workers in this role are also frequently responsible for verifying customers' prescriptions, identification, and eligibility for making purchases.
+At medical marijuana dispensaries, workers in this role are also frequently responsible for verifying customers' prescriptions, identification, and purchasing eligibility.
 It's an entry-level role, but good employees often get promoted to more advanced dispensary jobs relatively quickly.

 9. Marijuana Courier

-Medical marijuana jobs that involve delivering products to customers' homes can keep you physically active, especially if a bicycle is your method of transportation.
+Medical marijuana jobs that involve delivering products to customers' homes can keep you physically active, especially if you use a bicycle.
 Of course, delivery drivers are also common.
 In addition to (or instead of) an hourly wage, some cannabis dispensaries pay sales commissions to their couriers.
 You can also earn good tips.

 Weed-trimming jobs are probably the most common entry-level opportunities in the cannabis industry.
 They involve removing buds from the stems of harvested marijuana plants and trimming off the largest leaves on those buds so that they have good visual appeal.
 This job requires speed, precision, and a careful approach that minimizes waste.
 Trimmed buds get sorted, weighed, and dried in preparation for sale at dispensaries.
 Bud-trimming positions have become the most popular marijuana jobs in Colorado (and some other states) for people who might otherwise work as lower-paid cooks or dishwashers in the restaurant industry.

 Entry-level harvesting and cultivation jobs are closely related to trimming positions.
-They involve helping growers gather or take care of cannabis crops in a grow-house or on a marijuana farm.
-Jobs of this kind tend to be rather physical in nature.
-But people who enjoy gardening or landscaping are often a good fit for these types of marijuana jobs.
-California will continue to have some of the best growing-related positions thanks to its great year-round climate.
+They involve helping growers gather or take care of cannabis crops in a grow house or on a marijuana farm.
+Jobs of this kind tend to be rather physical.
+However, people who enjoy gardening or landscaping are often a good fit for these types of marijuana jobs.

 11. Marijuana or Edibles Packager